Wedding Band for Pet Ashes in Silver or Gold

 Ordering a Wedding Band

-How your Ashes Wedding Band is made
+Making your Wedding Band

 The jeweller hand makes each ring using only the highest quality 925 Silver.
 The ashes are set into the coloured resin and then securely sealed.

-Caring for your ashes to resin jewellery
+Caring for your ashes stone jewellery

 Each ring is tested and can withstand an admirable amount of bashing and general wear and tear.
 We cannot guarantee it won’t break although the jeweller does test them thoroughly.
 As it is a resin it might scratch over time but we think this adds to it’s unique charm.